 With these tools and supplies on hand, you will be prepared to handle the most common orthodontic issues in an emergency

 • Dental floss

 • Interproximal brush

 • Topical Anesthetic (such as Orabase or Ora-Gel)

 An “O” ring is the tiny rubber band or sometimes a very thin wire (ligature), that holds the orthodontic wire in the bracket/brace.
-If a rubber o-ring should come off, you may be able to put it back in place using disinfected tweezers.
+If a rubber o-ring should come off to avoid a serious emergency, you may be able to put it back in place using disinfected tweezers.
 If a wire ligature comes loose, simply remove it with the tweezers.
 If the wire ligature is sticking out into the lip but is not loose, it may be bent back down with a Q-tip or pencil eraser to eliminate the irritation.
 Should this happen, be sure to contact your orthodontist to notify them and come up with a plan for repair.
 Note: self-ligating brackets don’t use o-rings.

 It’s normal to have some discomfort during orthodontic treatment as your teeth move however it should not last longer than a couple days.
 Rinsing your mouth with warm salt water and over-the-counter pain relievers, such as acetaminophen or ibuprofen, may alleviate some discomfort.
 If the discomfort lasts longer than a couple days, be sure to call your orthodontist to discuss.